-I have noticed and have experienced firsthand what feels like overload and physical exhaustion while engaging in social interactions and engagements – trying to keep up with and process conversations, facial reactions, background noise, and stimuli.
-While also trying to formulate responses in social environments – all combined leading to mental and physical exhaustion.
-I call it your Social Battery , like an iPhone battery that depletes over time.
-When the battery is exhausted, you’re done and spent.
-The compounding effects also leading to the feeling of isolation, at times depression and social detachment.
-From an inner view, the feeling of not being an active or a high energy level participant as you were before the stroke.
-From an outwardly view, your sense what others think or remembering you before and if they’ll ever see that same person again.
-In either view, further fueling anxiety and a feeling of isolation.
+I have noticed and have experienced firsthand what feels like complete overload and physical exhaustion while engaging in social interactions and engagements – trying to keep up with and process conversations, facial reactions, background noise, and stimuli.
+While also trying to formulate responses in social environments – all combined leading to mental and physical exhaustion from neuroplasticity, the brain rewiring and organizing new connections

-The strategies to help manage: first being aware this is very common symptom of post stroke fatigue.
-To put up safeguards to help ensure you’re effectively managing and in the most proactive ways
+The strategies to help manage and cope , first being aware this is very common symptom of post stroke fatigue.
+To put up safeguards to help ensure you’re effectively managing and in the most proactive ways – or in the moment)..Of course getting enough sleep, turning off the iPhone, calm the mind before sleep is the first step

 - Before a social event to budget or limit your energy output during the day

-- While in the social environment don’t be afraid to take breaks and step away for 5 or 10 minutes to recalibrate or recharge and calm your mind and body
+- While in the social environment don’t be afraid to take breaks and step away for 5 or 10 minutes to recalibrate or recharge to calm your mind and body

-- As much as you expect others who know you well to pick up on things about you, you can’t always expect them to know exactly what you’re going through
+- As much as you expect others to pick up on things about you, you can’t always expect them to know exactly what you’re going through

 - In others words don’t hide it but be open about your social battery, the concept of a social battery, like a iPhone.
 The iPhone analogy is relatable for others to grasp and understand

-- You’re the same person as you were just need to be patient with yourself as your body and brain is recovering and as your social battery expands in processing and memory power over time
+- You’re the same person as you were just need to be patient, less critical with yourself as your body and brain is recovering and as your social battery expands in processing and memory power over time

 - Remember you’re not alone.